 Tip!
 Present your business plan to friends and family.
 Or better yet, someone from your network.
 They can take a fresh look at your plans and give you advice.
 Having your business plan drawn up by a third party may come across as less professional.

 If you are unable to write a business plan, you have various options for calling in help.
 You can ask a student to support you via a college or other relevant educational institution.
 Also, you can ask commercial parties for paid support.

 2. Your marketing plan

 In this part of your business plan, you will discuss your target group and your target market.
-The marketing plan is a systematic approach to bringing your product or service to the attention of your (potential) customers.
+A marketing plan is a systematic approach to bringing your product or service to the attention of your (potential) customers.
 Make the objectives from your business plan concrete.
 Here is how:

 Conduct market research

 Conducting market research is the first step in defining your marketing strategy.
 Are your customers as convinced of your product or service as you?
-Through market research you find out whether there is a market for your product or service.
+Through market research, you find out whether there is a market for your product or service.
 You also map out your competition.

 What is in your marketing plan?

 In the article 'How to write a marketing plan' you can read what should be in your marketing plan, including: